Illumina (NASDAQ:ILMN) Issues FY 2021 Earnings Guidance

-Illumina (NASDAQ:ILMN) updated its FY 2021 earnings guidance on Thursday.
+Illumina (NASDAQ:ILMN) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $5.500-$5.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.730.
 The company issued revenue guidance of $4.41 billion-$4.41 billion, compared to the consensus revenue estimate of $4.35 billion.

-Several equities research analysts recently issued reports on the stock.
-Zacks Investment Research downgraded shares of Illumina from a hold rating to a strong sell rating and set a $390.00 target price for the company. in a research note on Tuesday, October 19th.
-Canaccord Genuity raised their price objective on shares of Illumina from $515.00 to $555.00 and gave the stock a buy rating in a research report on Monday, August 9th.
-Piper Sandler raised their price objective on shares of Illumina from $510.00 to $560.00 and gave the stock an overweight rating in a research report on Friday, August 6th.
-SVB Leerink cut their price objective on shares of Illumina from $425.00 to $420.00 and set a market perform rating for the company in a research report on Tuesday, October 19th.
-Finally, Robert W. Baird restated a hold rating on shares of Illumina in a research report on Sunday, August 22nd.
-Three analysts have rated the stock with a sell rating, three have issued a hold rating and five have issued a buy rating to the stock.
-According to MarketBeat.com, Illumina has a consensus rating of Hold and a consensus price target of $422.92.
+Illumina (NASDAQ:ILMN) last announced its quarterly earnings data on Thursday, November 4th.
+The life sciences company reported $1.45 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.24 by $0.21.
+Illumina had a net margin of 21.17% and a return on equity of 15.03%.
+The company had revenue of $1.11 billion during the quarter, compared to analysts’ expectations of $1.04 billion.
+During the same quarter in the prior year, the company posted $1.02 EPS.
+The business’s revenue was up 39.3% on a year-over-year basis.
+As a group, equities research analysts anticipate that Illumina will post 5.61 EPS for the current year.

-In related news, SVP Alexander Aravanis sold 2,926 shares of Illumina stock in a transaction that occurred on Tuesday, October 12th.
-The shares were sold at an average price of $409.21, for a total value of $1,197,348.46.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, SVP Charles Dadswell sold 314 shares of Illumina stock in a transaction that occurred on Monday, August 23rd.
+In other news, SVP Susan H. Tousi sold 100 shares of the firm’s stock in a transaction dated Tuesday, September 28th.
+The shares were sold at an average price of $418.04, for a total value of $41,804.00.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, SVP Charles Dadswell sold 314 shares of the firm’s stock in a transaction dated Monday, August 23rd.
 The shares were sold at an average price of $489.10, for a total transaction of $153,577.40.
 The disclosure for this sale can be found here.
-Insiders have sold 13,146 shares of company stock worth $5,489,867 over the last ninety days.
+In the last three months, insiders have sold 14,146 shares of company stock worth $5,896,697.
 Insiders own 0.23% of the company’s stock.

 About Illumina